chenjux/AFCE/README.md

 ## Click and Run Inference using our methods

-We have created a simple click-and-run example for how to use AFCE on MMLU, GPQA, SimpleQA, and NQ-open.
+We have created several simple examples for how to run our experiments, such as AFCE on MMLU, GPQA, SimpleQA, and NQ-open.
 The code is in `./code`.
 To add and test more data please modify `dataloader.py`.
 To test different models please modify `llm_api_utils.py`.
 In order to run our code, you first need to install environment from `requirements.txt`.
 For different tasks, the `run_script.sh` file or use commands(examples attached below) contains instructions to run the experiments: